Enhancing Hallucination Detection via Future Context: Approach

 \subsection{Future Context Sampling}

 We use an instruction-tuned LLM as a future context sampler, prompting the model to generate the next sentence.
 When generating future context that extends beyond the immediate next sentence, we found it more effective to instruct the model to generate multiple sentences simultaneously, rather than generating them sequentially.
 A future context is defined as the set of sentences generated through a single sampling path.
-The prompt template is provided in Appendix~\ref{app:template_fcs}.